git/git.github.io/rev_news/drafts/edition-114.md

 + [Back-dating Git commits based on file modification dates](https://til.simonwillison.net/git/backdate-git-commits) by Simon Willison in his [TILs on Git](https://til.simonwillison.net/git) (Today I’ve Learned).
-    + It was used by the author to create [1991-WWW-NeXT-Implementation](https://github.com/simonw/1991-WWW-NeXT-Implementation) repository out of [the archive](https://www.w3.org/History/1991-WWW-NeXT/Implementation/) of Tim Berner-Lee's original code for the WorldWideWeb application for NeXT.
+    + It was used by the author to create the [1991-WWW-NeXT-Implementation](https://github.com/simonw/1991-WWW-NeXT-Implementation) repository out of [the archive](https://www.w3.org/History/1991-WWW-NeXT/Implementation/) of Tim Berner-Lee's original code for the WorldWideWeb application for NeXT.
       This endeavor was described in a short blog post, [1991-WWW-NeXT-Implementation on GitHub](https://simonwillison.net/2024/Aug/1/www-next-implementation-on-github/).
 + [Store Code Discussions in Git using Git Notes](https://wouterj.nl/2024/08/git-notes) by Wouter de Jong on his blog.
-The article includes some code (in PHP) that uses the GitHub API to fetch the pull request comments and store them in notes (under `github-comments` notes reference).
+The article includes some code (in PHP) that uses the GitHub API to fetch the pull request comments and store them in notes (under the `github-comments` notes reference).
 + [Attaching notes to git branches](https://dev.to/pinotattari/attaching-notes-to-git-branches-503k)
   by Riccardo Bernardini on DEV\.to.
-The article describes why this feature is useful, and how `git branch --edit-description` and `git notes` fall short; which led to the creation of the [git-branchnotes](https://gitlab.com/mockturtle/git-branchnotes) tool.
+The article describes why this feature is useful and how `git branch --edit-description` and `git notes` fall short; this led to the creation of the [git-branchnotes](https://gitlab.com/mockturtle/git-branchnotes) tool.
 + [This developer tool is 40 years old: can it be improved?](https://stackoverflow.blog/2024/08/05/this-developer-tool-is-40-years-old-can-it-be-improved) by Bill Harding (CEO at GitClear) on StackOverflow Blog.